 In the multiplicity of the changing world, we recognize that the desire for liberation can be found universally among all cultures and groups.
 This desire can even carry beyond summer camps.

 For now, we are starting small.
 We are focusing on Japan and its cultural and societal framework.
-We are working, as digital nomads in Berkeley and Japan, with the Japanese local high school students and the current environment that surrounds them.
+We are working, as digital nomads in Berkeley and Japan, with the Japanese local junior high and high school students and the current environment that surrounds them.
 With two camps in place, we are planning to expand to a few more locations while sustaining the quality of the program.